 Follow these steps:

-- In the Performance tab, click Create Test, Performance Test.
+1. On the Performance tab, click Create Test and Performance Test.

-- In the Duration / Iterations section, toggling between the two options:
+3. In the Duration / Iterations section, turn on one of the following options:

-- Toggle to Iterations and set the number of iterations instead.
-The test will run however long is required to complete all iterations.
+• Iterations: Set the number of iterations instead.
+The test will run long enough to complete all iterations.

-- If you configure a high-iteration test using the overrides, BlazeMeter will apply a default duration of approximately 1 hour, and 10 minutes.
-This safeguard is to prevent abuse of the system by running an infinite-duration test.
-If you need to run a high-iterations test that will exceed an hour in duration, we recommend disabling overrides and setting desired values directly in your script, in which case it will be allowed to run through all iterations to completion.
+• If you configure a high-iteration test using the overrides, BlazeMeter will apply a default duration of approximately 1 hour and 10 minutes.
+This safeguard is to prevent infinite tests, which can place an undue burden on system resources.
+If you must run a high-iterations test that will exceed an hour in duration, you can disable overrides and set values directly in your script, in which case the test can run through all iterations to completion.

-- If you disable overrides and have infinite iterations (loops) set in your script, make sure you set a duration in your script.
+• If you disable overrides and have infinite iterations (loops) set in your script, specify a duration in your script.

 Example:

-If you find that your test terminated before running its full duration, check for the above limitations first.
+If you find that your test ended before running its full duration, review the preceding list of limitations for the possible cause.

 If executing a JMeter test, you can download the artifacts.zip file from the Logs Report.
 Inside is a modified_{your_script_name).jmx file.
-If you open that modified JMX in your local JMeter, you can see any thread group overrides that BlazeMeter may have applied to your script.
+If you open that modified JMX file in your local JMeter, you can see any thread group overrides that BlazeMeter might have applied to your script.

 Configure Ramp Up Time and Steps